8th Street Corridor Improvements

 The project team conducted engagement to guide the initial project concepts and to ensure that the scope is aligned with community priorities.
 This engagement was conducted between December 2023 to October 2024.
 There were some joint engagement activities with the Chinatown Complete Streets Plan team.
 During this time, the project team focused on talking to people who live, work, and/or shop on or near the 8th Street project corridor.
 They also talked to organizations that service Chinatown residents and businesses.
 They received the highest number of comments related to curb management, bike facilities, maintenance, personal safety, and intersection safety.

-The next round of community engagement will take place in Fall 2025.
-It will build upon the feedback that the project team has already gathered.
+Additional engagement will be conducted between Summer and Fall 2026.
 Stay tuned for more information, and please sign up for email updates.

 Funding